 Your first thought might be to slash your restaurant or entertainment budget or to get a second job.
-Obviously, if you’re overspending in those categories, cutting back is a wise choice.
+Obviously, if you’re overspending in those areas, cutting back is a wise choice.
 And extra income from a side job makes reaching any financial goal much easier.

-Miscellaneous Moolah: Don’t forget about small expenses that can add up.
+Don’t forget about small expenses that can add up.

-- Cell phone bills can be pricey these days, and with unlimited plans making a comeback, it’s easy to overpay for services, features and data that you don’t really use.
+- Cell phone bills can be pricy these days, and with unlimited plans making a comeback, it’s easy to overpay for services, features and data that you don’t really use.
 If you only use 3 GB of data, why pay for 16 GB?
 By switching carriers or opting for a plan with less data, you could have an additional $50 a month to put toward your future wealth.

-Utilizing just a couple of these options has the potential to put you above your $300-a-month retirement investing goal—and those are just a few of the possibilities.
+Using just a couple of these options has the potential to put you above your $300-a-month-extra retirement investing goal—and those are just a few of the possibilities.
 Get creative and see what else you can come up with.
 Keep in mind that this isn’t just a penny-pinching exercise.
-Every dollar you add to your monthly retirement investing means a more secure retirement for you!
+Every dollar you add to your monthly contributions means more money for your dream retirement!

 Make Your Money Work for You